FRC-Sonic-Squirrels/FRC-Sonic-Squirrels.github.io/README.md

 ## Customizing CSS

 CSS for the website is in the `_sass/` directory.
 The CSS files control the layout, color, fonts, etc of the whole site.
 Only change if you know what you're doing.
 Changes here will affect the whole site.
 Test on a local deployment, not the public website (see the next section).

 ## How to Make a Local Deployment

 It is possible to run the website locally on your own PC so that you can test posts and changes to html/css.
 If you are planning to do major changes to the layout of the site, you should do test on a local deployment.
 If you're just making a single post or a simple change of wording, it's OK to just make the change and test it on the public site.

+Note: To run locally you will need to download Ruby.
+GitHub Pages is dependent on Ruby 2.7.4, so make sure to download 2.7.4 and not the latest version of Ruby.
+See the following resources for local development:

 * <https://jekyllrb.com/docs/>
 * [Watch Bill Raymond's excellent introductions to Github Pages and Jekyll.](https://www.youtube.com/playlist?list=PLWzwUIYZpnJuT0sH4BN56P5oWTdHJiTNq)